Roman Curia: Pontifical Commission for Sacred Archaeology

 The Pontifical Commission for Sacred Archaeology has the task of studying, preserving, protecting and enhancing the Christian catacombs of Italy, in which the testimonies of faith and art of the first Christian communities continue to transmit their profound message to pilgrims and visitors.
-The current President is Gianfranco Cardinal Ravasi.
+The current president is Gianfranco Cardinal Ravasi.

 Pontifical Academies

-For the search for and dissemination of truth in the various fields of divine and human science, several Academies have arisen within the Roman Catholic Church, among which the Pontifical Academy of Sciences, the Pontifical Academy of Social Sciences and the Pontifical Academy for Life stand out.
+For the search for and dissemination of truth in the various fields of divine and human science, several Academies have arisen within the Catholic Church, among which the Pontifical Academy of Sciences, the Pontifical Academy of Social Sciences and the Pontifical Academy for Life stand out.

 Agency for the Evaluation and Promotion of Quality in Ecclesiastical Faculties

 In order to promote and develop a culture of quality within the academic institutions directly dependent on the Holy See and to assure them internationally valid criteria of quality, the Agency for the Evaluation and Promotion of Quality in Ecclesiastical Faculties is established.
-The current President is Father Andrzej Stefan Wodka, C.Ss.R.
+The current president is Father Andrzej Stefan Wodka, C.Ss.R.

 Supervisory and Financial Information Authority

 The Supervisory and Financial Information Authority is the institution which, in the manner provided for by law and by its own Statute, performs the functions of: supervision for the purposes of preventing and combating money laundering and the financing of terrorism with respect to entities and subjects subjected to its supervision; prudential supervision of entities that professionally carry out activities of a financial nature; prudential regulation of entities that professionally carry out activities of a financial nature and, in the cases provided for by law, in matters concerning the prevention of and fight against money laundering and terrorist financing.
 In this capacity it also carries out the financial information function.
-The current President is Dr. Carmelo Barbagallo.
+The current president is Dr. Carmelo Barbagallo.

 Domus Vaticanae

 Domus Vaticanae is a merger of the four foundations dedicated to hospitality in the Vatican.
-It has merged the Domus Sanctae Marthae, Domus Romana Sacerdotalis, Domus Internationalis Paulus VI, and Casa San Benedetto foundations into the new institution, which the pope established as a public canonical juridic person based in the Vatican City State.
+It has merged the Domus Sanctae Marthae, Domus Romana Sacerdotalis, Domus Internationalis Paulus VI, and Casa San Benedetto foundations into the new institution, which Pope Francis established as a public canonical juridic person in 2024.

 It pursues the hospitality goals of the merged foundations with each having its own purpose: